-3.3.1.4.1 The applicant shall have demonstrated the ability to perform as flight engineer of an aircraft, the duties and procedures described in 3.3.1.3.2 with a degree of competency appropriate to the privileges granted to the holder of a flight engineer licence, and to:
+3.3.1.4.1 The applicant shall have demonstrated the ability to perform as flight engineer of an aircraft, the duties and procedures described in 3.3.1.3.2 with a degree of competency appropriate to the privileges granted to the holder of a flight engineer licence, and to: Recognize and manage threats and errors;

-- NOTE Guidance material on the application of TEM is found in the Procedures for Air Navigation Services Training (PANS-TRG, ICAO Doc 9868), Part II, Chapter 1, Attachment C, and in Part II, Chapter 2, of the Human Factors Training Manual (ICAO Doc 9683). - 3.3.1.4.2 The use of a FSTD for performing any of the procedures required during the demonstration of skill described in - 3.3.1.4.1 Shall be approved by the Licensing Authority, which shall ensure that the FSTD is appropriate to the task.
+- NOTE Guidance material on the application of TEM is found in the Procedures for Air Navigation Services - Training (PANS- TRG, ICAO Doc 9868), Part II, Chapter 1, Attachment C, and in Part II, Chapter 2, of the Human Factors Training Manual (ICAO Doc 9683). - The use of a FSTD for performing any of the procedures required during the 3.3.1.4.2 demonstration of skill described in - 3.3.1.4.1 Shall be approved by the Licensing Authority, which shall ensure that the FSTD is appropriate to the task.